jayanthv2005/JSON-Serialization-for-w-M-Bus-related-Firmware/README.md

 This project implements an embedded-friendly JSON serialization library for smart-meter gateway data.
 It converts structured meter data into a strictly defined JSON format without using any external JSON libraries.
+The library represents a typical firmware data pipeline used in smart-meter and w-M-Bus gateway systems:
+Measurement Data → Internal Data Structures → JSON Serialization → Backend Interface

 2.Platform & Language
 - Platform: STM32 (STM32CubeIDE)